mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 # One last thing before I leave

-I still had some unfinished business at Google.
-I invested three years into my promotion, and I hated the idea of leaving with nothing to show for it.
-I only had a few months left until I could reapply for promotion, so I decided to give it one last shot.
+I still had unfinished business at Google.
+After investing three years into my promotion, I hated the idea of leaving with nothing to show for it.
+There were only a few months left until I could reapply for promotion, so I decided to give it one last shot.

 Six weeks before the performance period ended, my project was canceled.
 Again.

 Actually, my whole team was canceled.
 This was a common enough occurrence at Google that there was a euphemism for it: a defrag.
 Management transferred my team's projects to our sister team in India.
 My teammates and I all had to start over in different areas of the company.

 I applied for the promotion anyway.
-Six weeks later, my manager read me the results.
+Weeks later, my manager read me the results.
 My performance rating was "Superb," the highest possible score, given to around 5% of employees each cycle.
-The promotion committee noted that the past six months clearly demonstrated senior-level work.
-These were, uncoincidentally, the months I was optimizing for promotion.
+The promotion committee noted that in the past six months, I clearly demonstrated senior-level work.
+These were, uncoincidentally, the months when I was optimizing for promotion.

 *But* they felt that six months wasn't a long enough track record, so... better luck next time.

-My manager told me I could get the promotion if I did the same quality work for another six months.
+My manager told me I had a strong chance at promotion if I did the same quality work for another six months.
 I can't say I wasn't tempted, but by that point, I'd been hearing, "great shot at promotion in six months," for the past two years.

 It was time to go.